positivelympw/ember/README.md

 4. Click the blue **Ember** project icon → **PROJECT: Ember** → **Info** tab
 5. Under **Configurations → Debug → Ember** → select **Config.xcconfig**

-Your key is excluded from Git via `.gitignore` and never leaves your Mac except in API calls.
+Your key is excluded from Git via `.gitignore` and never transmitted except in direct HTTPS calls to the Anthropic API.

 ### Run on your iPhone